-of superior technologies and business practices (Bartelsman, Haltiwanger and Scarpetta, 2004).43 The corollary is that it has become relatively easier for weak firms that do not adopt the latest technologies to remain in the market.
+These patterns are consistent with a decline in the contestability or competitiveness of markets, which implies less indirect pressure on incumbent firms to improve their productivity via the adoption of superior technologies and business practices (Bartelsman, Haltiwanger and Scarpetta, 2004).42 The corollary is that it has become relatively easier for weak firms that do not adopt the latest technologies to remain in the market.
 Moreover, the decline in firm turnover coupled with an increase in the implied productivity gap between entering and exiting businesses is what one would typically observe if barriers to entry had risen (Bartelsman, Haltiwanger and Scarpetta, 2009).
 This leads us to suspect that there may be more to the stagnation of laggard firm productivity than just the rising importance of tacit knowledge, thus motivating an analysis of the link between product market regulations and MFP divergence in the next section.
 Taken together, the estimated decline in convergence, the entrenchment of the frontier and the decline in business dynamism, provide reasonable pointers behind the unintuitive divergence that is observed in the data.